markreha/playspringboot/README.md

 * Thymeleaf and Layouts
 * Jasypt encrytion of database username and password properties
 	- NOTE: set an environment variable JASYPT_ENCRYPTOR_PASSWORD to your secret key
-* Deployment to Azure and Heroku
+* Deployment to Azure, Heroku, AWS, and Google Cloud

 ## Building and Testing
 1. Run maven from Spring Tools Suite or Eclipse to build the project.
 The build artifacts will be stored in the `target/` directory.
-2. Set the Java version to 15 for Herokuu or 11 for Azure in the POM file.
+2. Set the Java version to 15 for Heroku or 11 for Azure, AWS, and Google in the POM file.
 Test the Java Spring App locally by using JAVA: Open a terminal and navigate to the root of your project.
 Run the following command from the terminal window: java -jar target/*.jar
 3. Goto localhost:8080/ OR localhost:8080/hello/test2 OR localhost:8080/[APP_NAME]/hello/test to validate the web app

 ## Important Fies